giantswarm/docs/src/content/app-platform/create-catalog/index.md

 You can register community Helm chart repositories with app platform or create your own app catalog.

-You can search for Helm charts from the community using [ArtifactHub.io](https://artifacthub.io/).
+You can search for Helm charts from the community using [Artifact Hub](https://artifacthub.io/).
 Not all community chart repositories are currently supported.
 If you encounter a problem installing an app please let us know.
 If you're registering a community catalog you can skip to the section `Register the catalog`.